HareemFatima5/Applied-Generative-AI-Engineering/week 6/README.md

 # Job Search Assistant

-An MCP (Model Context Protocol) server that exposes job search and salary tools backed by the JSearch API on RapidAPI.
-It communicates over stdio using JSON-RPC 2.0, following the standard MCP handshake (`initialize`, `notifications/initialized`, `tools/list`, `tools/call`).
+An MCP server that exposes job search and salary tools backed by the JSearch API on RapidAPI.
+It communicates over stdio using JSON-RPC 2.0 following the standard MCP handshake (`initialize`, `notifications/initialized`, `tools/list`, `tools/call`).

 ## What it does

 The server registers four tools:

-- `search_jobs` — searches for job listings by query and optional location.
+- `search_jobs`: searches for job listings by query and optional location.
-- `get_job_details` — looks up full details for a single job listing by its job ID.
+- `get_job_details`: looks up full details for a single job listing by its job ID.
-- `get_salary_estimate` — returns estimated salary ranges for a job title in a location.
+- `get_salary_estimate`: returns estimated salary ranges for a job title in a location.
-- `get_company_salary` — returns estimated salary ranges for a job title at a specific company.
+- `get_company_salary`: returns estimated salary ranges for a job title at a specific company.

 ## Requirements